 Paleontologists have learned many things about dinosaurs by studying the fossilized remains of their bones and teeth.
 By studying the teeth of dinosaurs, scientists can find important clues about what the different types of dinosaurs ate and how they got their food.
 Dinosaurs that ate meat needed teeth that were as sharp as knives.
 Dinosaurs that ate plants needed special teeth that would pull the leaves off of branches and grind them up.
+Some dinosaurs had overbites, much like human overbites.
 Each dinosaur tooth served a special purpose to help a dinosaur eat.

 A T-Rex with a full set of teeth